GrottoPress/shield/README.md

 When a user changes their password, *Shield* logs out the user on all devices (except the current one), to ensure that an attacker no longer has access to a previously compromised account.

-Shield supports API authentication, with regular passwords or with user-generated bearer tokens.
-In addition, all authentication actions that can be performed in the browser have their API equivalents.
+*Shield* supports API authentication, with regular passwords or with user-generated bearer tokens.
+In addition, *Shield* comes with tools to build your own OAuth 2.0 authorization server.

 *Shield* is designed to be resilient against critical application vulnerabilities, including brute force, user enumeration, denial of service and timing attacks.